dwyl/start-here/README.md

 > Read:
 https://gettingreal.37signals.com/ch02_Whats_Your_Problem.php

+# How?

+If you want to get involved with building great tools people love,

 ## What do I need?

+Do you have the following:

 - [x] ***Curiosity*** - "I have **no special talent**.
 I am only ***passionately curious***." ~ Albert Einstein
 - [x] ***Enthusiasm*** - "Enthusiasm spells the ***difference between mediocrity and accomplishment***." ~ Norman Vincent Peale